 This was big, because I’d been to a number of writing conferences and never once has there been a queer man of any description on the teaching faculty.
 (Do conferences have “faculty?”)
 So, unlike the other places I applied for that summer, for Bread Loaf I sent a work featuring a straight white woman as protagonist.
 I mean, I wanted to get in!
 (To everywhere else, I sent pieces featuring gay men.
 I got in nowhere.
 This is a recurring theme in my life.
-And by recurring theme I mean ironclad rule.)
+And by recurring theme I mean ironclad rule.
+So far.)

 Now, I know this is in some sense irrational, because you can learn from everyone and there are not enough gay writers around for every conference to have one.
 That’s a feature of being a minority: there are not a lot of you.
-And esteemed Mr Chee wasn’t the only one.
+And the esteemed Mr Chee wasn’t the only one.
 Christopher Castellani was teaching a workshop as well.
 I put them both on my list of four preferred workshop leaders, but got neither.
 I also didn’t get the lesbian author who was number 3.
-(She didn’t show.)
-I did get my final choice, Ana Menéndez, and lest anyone think this was a disappointment, know that it was not.
+(I don’t think she showed.)
+I did, however, get my final choice, Ana Menéndez, and lest anyone think this was a disappointment, know that it was not.
 Having done this before, I knew that for me, there’s a lot of chance involved in getting someone good for you and I normally don’t ask for anyone in particular.
 I’ve on occasion done a ton of prep, reading everyone who would be there, and been disappointed or thrilled at learning who I was assigned for a workshop leader only to have the completely opposite reaction to the actual person.
-(In this case, it would be in between: I got someone I wanted, and was so happy with my choice.
+(In this case, it would be in between: I did get someone I wanted, and was very happy with my choice.
 More on this later.)